 Hang Ten Grill is one of the most laid-back Carolina Beach restaurants you can find!
 It’s about a 10-minute drive away from Kure Beach.
 If you are driving from Kure Beach to Carolina Beach, you can’t miss it on your left-hand side.

-It’s a great spot to stop for lunch or dinner.
+It’s a great spot to stop for lunch or dinner after you are done enjoying all the best things to do in Carolina Beach.
 Come wearing your beach attire if you haven’t had a chance to change at your Carolina Beach pad yet; it’s that kind of place.
 The atmosphere is fun and friendly, with a wide selection of menu items.

 You can’t go wrong here, from seafood to burgers (or seafood burgers)!
 Hang Ten has quite a space and can easily hold more prominent groups.
 We often come here with the family for a delicious shrimp burger and fried okra!
 It’s a great option if you have tried all the Kure Beach options and want to venture around Pleasure Island.

 We know there aren’t many Kure Beach restaurants!
 But not to worry, there are plenty of restaurants in nearby Wilmington and Carolina Beach.
 A few of our favorite places are in Downtown Wilmington!
 Make sure to check out: